-Working With Your Doctor to Manage Rheumatoid Arthritis
+Work With a Doctor to Manage Rheumatoid Arthritis

-If no changes to therapy need to be made, chances are good your rheumatoid arthritis is stable and progressing slowly, if at all.
+If your treatment is on the right track, chances are good that your rheumatoid arthritis is stable and progressing slowly, if at all.

 Be open about how you feel and any changes you notice, so your doctor knows what you need.